What is Acupuncture?

 Acupuncture practitioners are not regulated by law in the UK the same way that doctors and nurses are.
 However, there are recognised regulatory bodies that establish high standards for safety, ethics, and training:

-British Acupuncture Council (BAcC): This is the largest professional body for traditional acupuncture in the UK.
+British Acupuncture Council (BAcC): The largest professional body for traditional acupuncture in the UK.
 Members are required to complete extensive degree-level training and adhere to strict codes of practice.

 Acupuncture Association of Chartered Physiotherapists (AACP): This organisation represents physiotherapists who incorporate acupuncture into their clinical practice.